Alsafadi/Alsafadi.github.io/_includes/intro.md

 ### About the portfolio

-This portfolio is a form of documentation of the fullfilment of the learning outcomes of the PhD.
+This portfolio is a form of documentation of the fulfillment of the learning outcomes of the PhD.
 It covers various reflections in all the different aspects of the PhD.
-The portfolio is intented to promote and enhance reflection on the different outcomes of the PhD degree.
+The portfolio is intended to promote and enhance reflection on the different outcomes of the PhD degree.
 The learning outcomes of the PhD are categorized in 12 categories; each entry in these sections below represents either a reflection on the learning outcomes or a documentation of a specific event/activity pertaining to the PhD.
 The entries are not ordered chronologically, however, they are ordered in a sequence that suites the content.

 I hope that by reading this portfolio, you will have an insight into my journey through the PhD.